 If neither party opts out of the Step Two hearing, the Grievance Committee will afford the parties an oral hearing on the merits of such grievance and render a written decision thereon within five (5) working days from the close of the hearing, but in no event later than twenty (20) working days after the hearing commenced.
 The Second Step shall be an informal one and for the purpose of resolving the grievance.
 The Committee shall determine its own rules and procedures.
-The decision of the Committee shall not be precedential.
 The decision of the Grievance Committee, if any, shall be final and binding upon the parties and any employees concerned.